bbudha77/Power-Query-Editor-Project/README.md

 ## Visualizations Created
 1. **Bar Chart:** Displays the number of student registrations per course.
 2. **Donut Chart:** Represents the distribution of payment statuses (Full Paid, Partial Payment, No Payment).
-3. **Line Chart:** Shows the trend of student registrations over time.
+3. **Line Chart:** Shows the trend of student registrations over the month of december.

 ## Conclusion
 By leveraging Power Query Editor, the dataset was successfully cleaned, structured, and transformed for accurate reporting.
 The final visualizations provide insights into student registration trends and payment distribution, facilitating better decision-making.